 A moderate amount of rain is quite common in May.
 In fact May can be rainier, though milder, than April.
 London sees an average rainfall of about 50mm of rain spread across 15 days in May.
 Although you’re more likely to experience it as showers than as solid days of rain.

-May Temperature in London
+Average Temperature in London in May

 May London weather is comfortably mild.
 Bear in mind that the evenings and early mornings can feel cooler, and it’s a good idea to keep a light jacket handy for when temperatures dip following sunset.

-London weather in May 2023
+London weather in May 2024

 Hours of daylight in London in May

 Expect close to 16 hours of daylight in London in May.
-At the beginning of May the sun rises at 5.31 and sets at 20.24.
+At the beginning of May the sun rises at 5.32 and sets at 20.24.
 By the month’s end sunrise is very early morning at 4.49 and it doesn’t set until 21.07.
 Only in June do you have longer hours of daylight in London.
 The longest day of the year is at the summer solstice which is 20 or 21 June.

 Is May a Good Time to Visit London?

 Yes!
 May is one of my favourite months of the year in London.
 The longer days are one of the biggest perks, giving you more time to spend outdoors.
 This is the month when Londoners begin to gather in the evening at rooftop bars or terraces by the river.
-May in London offers milder weather and sparser crowds compared to the warmest months in the peak tourist season from June to August.
-And whilst April London weather can occasionally be brisk, May offers warmth and good weather without the extremes of heat that may flare up in June.

 Pros and Cons of Visiting London in May